bubify/bubify.github.io/docs/development.md

     Setup a `tmux` session that tracks the logs in split screen

-You may now run the initial setup wizard
+You may now run the initial setup wizard.
+But note that the backend server must have finished its initial initalization.
 ``` bash
 make setup
 ```